 BJA’s "Innovations Suite" of programs re-examines every aspect of the criminal justice system to identify what is working in the field to reduce crime and recidivism and make our communities safer.

-BJA developed and currently administers Innovative Prosecution Strategies (IPS) as part of BJA's "Innovations Suite" of crime fighting programs.
+BJA developed and currently administers Innovative Prosecution Solutions (IPS) as part of BJA's "Innovations Suite" of crime fighting programs.
 The IPS model builds off lessons learned from BJA's former crime-fighting programs and is intended to assist prosecutors.

 This program is designed to build the capacity of state and local criminal justice systems to address criminal intellectual property enforcement through increased prosecution, prevention, training, and technical assistance availability.